 The study confirmed the safety of CDX-011 at the pre-defined maximum dose level (1.88 mg/kg) in 6 patients.
-An additional 28 patients were enrolled as an expanded Phase 2 cohort (for a total of 34 treated patients at 1.88 mg/kg, the Phase 2 dose) to evaluate the progression-free survival ("PFS") rate at 12 weeks.
+An additional 28 patients were enrolled as an expanded Phase 2 cohort (for a total of 34 treated patients at 1.88 mg/kg, the Phase 2 dose) to evaluate the PFS rate at 12 weeks.
 As previously seen in melanoma patients, the 1.88 mg/kg dose was well tolerated in this patient population with the most common adverse events of rash, alopecia, and fatigue.
-The primary activity endpoint, which called for at least 5 of 25 (20%) patients in the Phase 2 study portion to be progression-free at twelve weeks, has been met as 9 of 26 (35%) evaluable patients were progression-free at twelve weeks.
+The primary activity endpoint, which called for at least 5 of 25 (20%) patients in the Phase 2 study portion to be progression-free at 12 weeks, was met as 9 of 26 (35%) evaluable patients were progression-free at 12 weeks.

 For all patients treated at the maximum dose level, tumor shrinkage was seen in 62% (16/26) and PFS was 9.1 weeks.
 A subset of 10 patients had "triple negative disease," a more aggressive breast cancer subtype that carries a high risk of relapse and reduced survival as well as limited therapeutic options due to lack of over-expression of HER2/neu, estrogen and progesterone receptors.
 In these patients, 78% (7/9) had any tumor shrinkage, 12-week PFS rate was 70% (7/10), and median PFS was 17.9 weeks.
-Tumor samples from a subset of patients across all dose groups were analyzed for GPNMB expression using a newly developed, centralized assay intended for use in Phase 2 studies of CDX-011 and outcomes were examined for patients with significant stromal and tumor cell expression of GPNMB.
-In the small subset of patients with significant stromal or tumor cell expression of GPNMB, overall response rate was 22%, median PFS was 17.3 weeks, and the 12-week PFS rate was 67%.
+Tumor samples from a subset of patients across all dose groups were analyzed for GPNMB expression.
+The tumor samples from most patients showed evidence of stromal and/or tumor cell expression of GPNMB.
 The most common treatment-related toxicities were fatigue, rash, nausea, alopecia (hair loss), neutropenia and vomiting.

 In May 2010, the FDA granted Fast Track designation to CDX-011 for the treatment of advanced, refractory/resistant GPNMB-expressing breast cancer.
-We expect to initiate a randomized Phase 2 controlled study in patients with advanced breast cancer that express GPNMB in the third quarter of 2010.